smaffer/vgax/README.md

 The vertical synchronization signal is generated on pin 9.
 Gammon's version use the pin 10 but i prefer to keep pins 10 11 12 13 free for common SPI usage.

-The VGA signal is generated inside two interrupt functions so the program (main) can work and be interrupted by the signal generator in any moment, in a transparent manner.

 ## Interrupt

 VGAX library generate the video signal using only interrupts, so, inside main() function, you can do anything you want.
 Your code will be interrupted when VGA signal needs to be generated.

-[Nick Gammon](http://www.gammon.com.au/forum/?id=11608)'s original code generate the line pixels inside main() function.
+[Nick Gammon](http://www.gammon.com.au/forum/?id=11608)'s original code generate the line pixels inside main().
 I prefer to generate the line inside interrupts to keep the MCU free to do some other things, like run games or play sounds.

 **WARNING: You cannot add other interrupts or the VGA signal generation will be broken.**